THE CARBURETOR SHOP

 (3) The purchase of any four (4) one-barrel car or truck carb rebuilding kits in one order entitles the customer to one Rochester type B; or Zenith or Holley Model A Ford core.

-(4) The purchase of any four (4) two-barrel car or truck carb rebuilding kits in one order entitles the customer to one Holley 2-barrel or Rochester 2-barrel core.
+(4) The purchase of any four (4) two-barrel car or truck carb rebuilding kits in one order entitles the customer to one Holley type AA-1 (94) 2-barrel core.

 (5) The purchase of any four (4) four-barrel carb rebuilding kits in one order entitles the customer to one Rochester quadrajet.

-(6) Customer may specify Rochester or Model A on 1-barrels; or Holley or Rochester on 2-barrels.
+(6) Customer may specify Rochester or Model A on 1-barrels.
 Beyond this specification, the choice of cores is entirely ours.
 If you want a SPECIFIC core; they are for sale.

 (7) As multiple carb setup kits (i.e. tripower, where one kit services all three carbs of the tripower) have already been discounted in price, they will count as a single kit only.